 - This function gives a relative position of the lookup_value as output and not the lookup_value itself.

-- If the lookup_array has several occurrences of lookup_value, the position of value which is first among those all will be given as an output.
+- If the lookup_array has several occurrences of lookup_value, the position of value, which is first among those all, will be given as an output.

 - If match_type is not provided, then it will be considered as +1 by default.

 This is a guide to MATCH Function in excel.
-Here we discuss how to use MATCH Function in excel with practical examples and downloadable excel template.
+Here we discuss how to use MATCH Function in excel with practical examples and a downloadable excel template.
 You can also go through our other suggested articles –